kubernetes/enhancements/keps/sig-storage/5943-topology-for-volume-snapshot/README.md

     heartbeats, leader election, etc.)
 -->

-Yes, one additional PATCH call to VolumeSnapshotContent per snapshot creation to set the `AccessibleTopology` field on the Spec.
+Yes, one additional PATCH call to VolumeSnapshotContent per snapshot creation to set the `NodeAffinity` field on the Spec.
 This is a one-time call per snapshot, originating from the CSI snapshotter sidecar controller.

 ###### Will enabling / using this feature result in introducing new API types?